 Ralph is also responsible for the firm’s professional development program and coordinating and expanding its international activities.
 Ralph served as one of the firm’s managing partners in 2004 and 2005.

-Ralph previously served as Consul of the Netherlands for Northern California for 16 years, was general counsel to a privately-owned food supplement and cosmetics company, and taught courses on negotiations and advanced negotiations at Stanford Law School from 2001 to 2011 and a course on legal issues for entrepreneurs at the San Francisco campus of the Wharton School during in 2011.
+Ralph previously served as Consul of the Netherlands for Northern California for 16 years, was general counsel to a privately-owned food supplement and cosmetics company, and taught courses on negotiations and advanced negotiations at Stanford Law School from 2001 to 2011 and a course on legal issues for entrepreneurs at the San Francisco campus of the Wharton School in 2011.